thiblahute/meson-website/Running-Meson.md

 There are two different ways of invoking Meson.
-First, you can run it directly from the source tree with the command <tt>/path/to/source/meson.py</tt>.
-Meson may also be installed in which case the command is simply <tt>meson</tt>.
+First, you can run it directly from the source tree with the command `/path/to/source/meson.py`.
+Meson may also be installed in which case the command is simply `meson`.
 In this manual we only use the latter format for simplicity.

 At the time of writing only a command line version of Meson is available.
 This means that Meson must be invoked using the terminal.
 If you wish to use the MSVC compiler, you need to run Meson under "Visual Studio command prompt".

 Configuring the source
 ==

 Let us assume that we have a source tree that has a Meson build system.
-This means that at the topmost directory has a file called <tt>meson.build</tt>.
+This means that at the topmost directory has a file called `meson.build`.
 We run the following commands to get the build started.

     cd /path/to/source/root
     mkdir build